DarshanASC6/Conversation-Bot/README.md

 This is meant as a fun, passion project.
 The description above is a joke.
 Relax.

+# Requirements:
+pyaudio
+gTTS

 # To-Do:
-User input for add/remove functions, so he user can specify what to add/remove Edit #1: I have an add function working, kinda.
+User input for add/remove functions, so he user can specify what to add/remove

+Text to Speech

+Speech Recognition

+# Dev Notes:
+#1: I have an add function working, kinda.

-Edit#2: JSON file is set up.
+#2: JSON file is set up.
 However, I can't add/remove things from the file.
 Kinda annoying.
 Will seek both coding and psychiatric help after this is over.
 It's way too late.

+#3: Asked Reddit for help, waiting to hear back.
+May implement an audio component into the bot (ex: speech recognition, voice recording, etc).
+Will do research on that later.